Linearity: Boolean functions

 Another way to express this is that each variable always makes a difference in the truth value of the operation or it never makes a difference.

 Negation, Logical biconditional, exclusive or, tautology, and contradiction are linear functions.

 Physics

 In physics, linearity is a property of the differential equations governing many systems; for instance, the Maxwell equations or the diffusion equation.

-Linearity of a homogenous differential equation means that if two functions f and g are solutions of the equation, then any linear combination af + bg is, too.
+Linearity of a homogeneous differential equation means that if two functions f and g are solutions of the equation, then any linear combination af + bg is, too.

 In instrumentation, linearity means that a given change in an input variable gives the same change in the output of the measurement apparatus: this is highly desirable in scientific work.
 In general, instruments are close to linear over a certain range, and most useful within that range.
 In contrast, human senses are highly nonlinear: for instance, the brain completely ignores incoming light unless it exceeds a certain absolute threshold number of photons.

+Linear motion traces a straight line trajectory.